7 Best Ways to Make Extra Money In Retirement

 The best thing about side-hustles is that you can choose to do whatever you want.
 The important thing is that you enjoy what you are doing, are good at it, and can monetize it.

-If you are great at arts and crafts, then consider setting up your own shop on Etsy and selling your pieces.
+• If you are great at arts and crafts, then consider selling popular Etsy items and selling your pieces.

 The important thing is to make sure it is something you enjoy.
 You should be enjoying your golden years so you want to make sure everything you are doing is bringing you happiness in some way, shape, or form.